webshopapps/module-productrate/README.md

 Credits
 ---------
-This extension borrows heavily from the Tablerate capability in Magento2.
-In order to keep codebase as bug-free and conformant as possible the tablerate code is used in preference to writing from scratch.
-This hopefully also allows for easier understanding by users.

-We would like to acknowledge and thank the Magento 2 Development team for making their codebase open for such use.

 The composer structure is taken from various sources, most heavily using structure from https://github.com/sjparkinson/static-review.

 Assistance around composer, Magento2 structure, etc was also taken from these sources: